-Nike Stock Drops, But Executives Remain Confident in Turnaround
+Nike Stock Drops But Executives Remain Confident in a Turnaround

 Nike faces a rocky path as CEO Elliott Hill pushes ahead with a turnaround strategy, even while investor confidence wavers.